Why fashion-specific customer experiences can drive profitability and loyalty in-store.

 To succeed at every touchpoint (not just online) a customer’s experience with their favourite brands needs to be more intelligent and more individual, and yet there is currently very little activity focussed on individualising the store experience.

-Some retailers are taking a different tactic by repurposing space (Next Plc), whilst others (ASOS and Zalando) are starting to use machine learning to optimise inventory stock and size levels.
+Some retailers are taking a different tactic by repurposing space (Next Plc), whilst others (ASOS and Zalando) are starting to use machine learning to optimize inventory stock and size levels.

 Imagine the following scenario…